Best Instant Pot Stuffed Peppers

 Serving suggestions:

-• I enjoy setting a topping bar selection fr these: chopped basil and parsley, sour cream, shredded parmesan cheese, red pepper flakes, hot sauce, guacamole, salsa.
+I enjoy setting a topping bar selection with chopped basil, parsley, sour cream, shredded parmesan cheese, red pepper flakes, hot sauce, guacamole, and salsa.
+On the side, I like my famous crack corn salad.

-• Cool: First, let the meal fully coom to room temperature.
+• Cool: First, let the meal cool to room temperature fully.

 • Refrigerate: After that, add the peppers to an airtight container or resealable plastic bag.
 Properly stored, cooked stuffed peppers will last for 3 to 5 days in the refrigerator.